Facts about Tom Brady

 Tom Brady Biography

-Quarterback Tom Brady has seven times led a team to the championship of the National Football League, six times with the New England Patriots and once with the Tampa Bay Buccaneers.
+Quarterback Tom Brady led his team to the championship of the National Football League seven times, six with the New England Patriots and once with the Tampa Bay Buccaneers, in a stellar career that began in the year 2000 and ended with his retirement in 2023.

-In only his second year in the league, Tom Brady replaced injured starter Drew Bledsoe early in the 2001 season and kept the job for the rest of the year.
+In only his second year in the league, Tom Brady replaced injured New England starting QB Drew Bledsoe early in the 2001 season and kept the job for the rest of the year.
 With Brady at the helm, the Patriots scored a 20-17 upset victory over the St. Louis Rams in Super Bowl XXXVI in February 2002.
 Brady was named the Super Bowl’s most valuable player and became (to that point) the youngest starting quarterback ever to win the Super Bowl.

 In 2004 the Patriots were back in Super Bowl XXXVIII, and again Brady was named the game’s MVP as he led the Patriots to a 32-29 win over the Carolina Panthers.
 Brady and the Patriots again went to the big game in 2005, defeating the Philadelphia Eagles, 24-21, in Super Bowl XXXIX.
 He was named the most valuable player of the NFL in 2007, when the Patriots had a perfect 16-0 record in the regular season before losing to the New York Giants in the Super Bowl by a score of 17-14.